Skip to content

 A year on, more than 7,000 care plans had been set up for individuals with disabilities.
 The NDIS began to roll out nationally in mid-2016.
 The last state to join was Western Australia in 2018.

-Today the NDIS covers all Australian residents who are born with or acquire a significant and permanent disability before age 65.
-These are people who need another person’s support, special equipment or intervention to reduce disability in the future.
+The NDIS covers all Australian residents who are born with or acquire a significant and permanent disability before age 65.
 Disabilities may be physical, intellectual, sensory, cognitive or psychosocial.

 Julia Gillard who appears quite emotional addresses the chamber at Parliament House. - click to view larger image